cdzombak/mailto-things/README.md

 `

 This example uses my [`runner` tool](https://github.com/cdzombak/runner) ([introductory blog post](https://www.dzombak.com/blog/2020/12/Introducing-Runner--a-lightweight-wrapper-for-cron-jobs.html)) to avoid emailing me output unless something went wrong.

+## OCR

+The `-ocr` option will attempt to extract text from image attachments and include the text in the task's description, along with the link to the attachment.
+This requires the command-line tools `tesseract` and `ispell` to be available in the PATH.

+On Ubuntu, these packages are available via `apt install tesseract ispell`.

+On macOS, these packages are available via Homebrew: `brew install tesseract ispell`.

 ## About